Most club golfers aren't blessed with tour pro swing speeds, hence the need for our guide to the best golf balls for slow swing speeds

 TrackMan has accumulated considerable data over the years, and last year stated that the average male golfer in the 14-15 handicap range has a swing speed of 93.4mph with the driver, generating 214 yards off the tee.
 So, anything down in the 80s would be in the slower half of the swing speed scale.

 The average male scratch golfer is up at 110mph, while tour pros average 113mph, with the big boys up in to the 120s.

-While many club golfers might naturally lean towards the premium tour balls that better players rely on, their slower swing speeds won’t be able to reap maximum benefit from them in terms of distance.
+While many club golfers might naturally lean towards the best premium golf balls, their slower swing speeds won’t be able to reap maximum benefit from them in terms of distance.